openfisca/biryani/docs/source/tutorial2.rst

 >>> anything_to_float(u'     ')
 (None, u'Missing value')

-Use a custom :func:`test <biryani1.baseconv.test>` to ensure that float is a valid latitude:
+Use a custom :func:`test <biryani.baseconv.test>` to ensure that float is a valid latitude:

 >>> anything_to_latitude = conv.pipe(
 ...     conv.function(lambda value: value.decode('utf-8') if isinstance(value, str) else unicode(value)),